Beer in the Snooker Club: Structure

 On the surface, the novel reads as a typical post-colonial novel; the Francophone, British educated Egyptian Coptic protagonists struggle with their conflicting allegiances to the English culture that produced and imposed colonialism, and to the Egyptian revolution that opposed colonialism but also implemented repressive domestic policies.
 The novel ultimately rejects the mediated binaries of post-coloniality, searching instead for a notion of cosmopolitan identity, defined both as a historically and locally situated urban subject and as a politically engaged 'citizen of the world'.

 Plot

-Behind the bar at Jameel's in Cairo hang two mugs engraved with the names of Ram and Font.
+Behind the bar at Jameel's in Cairo hang two mugs engraved with the names of Ram, the protagonist, and Font.
 During their years together in London, they drank many a pint of Bass from these mugs.
 But there is no Bass in Nasser's Egypt – so Ram and Font have to make do with a heady mixture of beer, vodka and whisky.
 Yearning for Bass, they long to be far from a revolution that neither serves the people nor allows their rich aunts to live the life of leisure they are accustomed to.
 Stranded between two cultures, Ram and Font must choose between dangerous political opposition and reluctant acquiescence.